galena100/Transform2020/README.md

-# Determining Litho Boundaries from gamma logs
+# Determining Litho Boundaries from gamma logs for coal mining geoscientists
 ## Transform2020- Geology and Python conference

 This is some data and ideas for a hackathon project called [t20-litho_boundary_from_gamma](https://swung.slack.com/archives/C014YJM3UJW) taking place at the [Transform 2020](https://transform2020.sched.com/)  conference, a fully online geoscience conference.
 This repo is to provide a dataset for this project.